Updated: Dec 31, 2020

 Innovation and challenging the status quo

-I have written before that leaders challenge the status quo: https://www.rylncoaching.com/blog/is-it-important-to-label-leaders-and-managers and like Einstein, they are going to make some mistakes along the way.
-When things are going well people typically resist major changes and so it is impossible to prove them wrong (and that they made mistakes).
+I have written before that leaders challenge the status quo previously, and like Einstein, they are going to make some mistakes along the way.
+When things are going well people typically resist major changes and so it is impossible to prove them wrong.
 Whereas those that are continuously looking to improve things, challenging the norm cannot be expected to be right all the time and hence those mistakes will stand out and be subject to scrutiny.

 Don't let those mistakes go to waste.
-Have your team analyse them, establish a process for carry out post mortems to check the decision making-process.
+Have your team analyse them, establish a process for carrying out post mortems to check the decision-making process.
 For example: